 IELTS:Overall 6.5 with no element less than 5.5 (or equivalent).

-Entry requirements: Students must achieve a 2:2 or higher on a Part 1 ARB/RIBA validated award to be considered for the course.
+Entry requirements: You must have achieved a 2:2 or higher on a Part 1 ARB/RIBA validated award.

-If you hold a qualification obtained outside the EU, or a non-recognised UK qualification, you will need to pass ARB's own Prescribed Examination at the relevant level if you wish to be eligible for the course.
+If you hold a qualification obtained outside the EU, or a non-recognised UK qualification, you will need to pass ARB’s own Prescribed Examination at the relevant level to be eligible for this programme.

 The application process